jfuruness/lib_utils/README.md

 Functions:
 * file functions:
+    * temp_path: (context manager) returns a temporary path that will be deleted
     * delete_files: (decorator) deletes a list of files or dirs before and after func
     * download_file: downloads a file, tries twice
     * delete_paths: deletes paths